-We launched the Auckland Music Strategy in November 2018.
-It aimed to strengthen and improve Auckland's identity as a music-friendly city far into the future and provides a framework for projects that will help Auckland to flourish as an internationally renowned creative city with music at its heart.
-Projects have been developed with the aim of supporting and leveraging existing enterprises and providing an opportunity for all stakeholders to contribute to Auckland's success as a music city.
+The first Auckland Music Strategy was published in November 2018.
+It aimed to strengthen and improve Auckland's identity as a music-friendly city far into the future and provide a framework for projects that will help Auckland to flourish as an internationally renowned creative city with music at its heart.
+Following intensive workshopping, the Strategy was reviewed and revised in 2022.
+As part of our ongoing commitment to the growth of Auckland City of Music (ACOM), the Strategy is revised each year to ensure it remains fit for purpose with this edition being no exception.